-- obtain preliminary clearance from the Legal & Compliance Department, and commercial approval from the relevant Commercial Director; and - ensure that the Company's standard trade and economic compliance clause is included in the charterparty.
+- ensure that this company completes its registration in our Counterparty Registration & Management System (CRMS) and it is screened and approved by the Legal & Compliance Department - obtain commercial approval from the relevant Commercial Director; and ensure that the Company's standard trade and economic compliance clause is included in the charterparty.
 Any departure from our standard clause will need to be reviewed by the Legal & Compliance Department.